WindowsAzure-TrainingKit/HOL-IntroSQLDatabase/HOL.md

 This hands-on lab will walk through a series of simple use cases for SQL Database such as provisioning your account, creating, and using a database.
 You will create a simple Windows Azure application to allow you to manipulate the data in the Contact table of a database running in SQL Database.

+> **Note:** A Visual Studio 2012 version of this Hands-on Lab can be found in the latest build of the [Windows Azure training kit](http://bit.ly/WindowsAzureTK) or in [GitHub](https://github.com/WindowsAzure-TrainingKit/HOL-IntroSQLDatabase-VS2012).

 <a name="Objectives"></a>
 ### Objectives ###